 - 5 Fingers says, “It’s a great idea and I will be one of the leaders in implementing it.”

 If anyone holds up fewer than three fingers, they should be given the opportunity to state their objections and the team should address their concerns.
 Continue the Fist-to-Five process until students achieve consensus, which is a minimum of three fingers or higher, or determine they must move on to the next issue.

-HINT 9: Embrace the Journey
+Tip 9: Embrace the Journey

 Learning is a process, not an outcome.
 Encourage students to view the student voice group process as a journey that has no particular destination.
 However, even experience cannot teach us what we do not seek to learn.
 John Dewey once wrote that we should seek, “Not perfection as a final goal, but the ever-enduring process of perfecting, maturing, refining is the aim of living.”
 This is true of excellent facilitation.

 Students should use student voice group action as a starting point for a lifelong journey that includes learning, reflection, examination, and re-envisioning democracy in our communities; facilitators help groups down that path, and encourage students to embrace the journey.

 Since excellent facilitation is a process, it is important to understand that there will be difficult times ahead.
 One of the keys to excellent facilitation is knowing that criticism will come – and that can be good.
 We cannot grow without criticism.
 In a society where criticism is often a one way street, we must be aware of the outcomes of our actions, embrace these challenges, and learn from them.
 Following are several strategies for fostering critical thinking with students.